bstocksharp/nextjs-website/README.md

 Will start as a way to display the dinner items my wife and I will have over the next 2 weeks so i don't ask "what's for dinner" every day.
-Next to impliment will be a way to display tasks due on a certain date (ie : send email to X by Friday) Next to impliment will be recurring tasks (ie : trash every tuesday) Hopefulyl will have a way to display this in a clean and easy manner to add new tasks/events.
+Next to impliment will be a way to display tasks due on a certain date (ie : send email to X by Friday) Next to impliment will be recurring tasks (ie : trash every tuesday) Hopefully will have a way to display this in a clean and easy manner to add new tasks/events.

 ## Puzzle a Day